uscensusbureau/the-opportunity-project/pages/faqs/similars.md

 - [CivTech Alliance](https://www.civtechalliance.org/)

 ### I’d like to use TOP at my federal agency!
-We believe in the potential for this process to transform government and are eager to help federal agencies adopt this model.
+We believe in the potential for this process to transform government and are eager to help federal agencies adopt this model, either through working directly with us or by utilizing the [TOPx toolkit for federal agencies](../topx-toolkit/introduction).
 Please contact us for more information on introducing TOP within your agency.
-If you’re from a state, company or other type of organization, [please contact us](https://www.census.gov/forms/contact-top.html) about ways to adopt the TOP model.
+If you’re from a state, company or other type of organization, [please contact us](mailto:census.opportunityproject@census.gov) about ways to adopt the TOP model.